Fiserv/Commerce-Hub/docs/Online-Mobile-Digital/3D-Secure/3DSecure.md

 Commerce Hub supports [3-D Secure (3DS)](?path=docs/Resources/FAQs-Glossary/Glossary.md#3-d-secure) transactions from a either a merchant 3DS service or through Commerce Hub's 3DS authentication service.
 For additional information about 3-D Secure visit the [EMVCo](https://www.emvco.com/emv-technologies/3d-secure/) website.

+3-D Secure  (3DS and EMV 3-D Secure) is a protocol designed to be an additional security layer for online credit and debit card transactions.
+The name refers to the "three domains" which interact using the protocol: the merchant/acquirer domain, the issuer domain, and the interoperability domain.

 ### How it Works

 1. The customer selects checkout from the merchant's website and the merchant's payment form displays.